-Known to the Québec Ministry of Health as a digital health expert and collaborator for over 10 years, Akinox Solutions was asked to develop and implement a provincial solution to support the identification and management of positive cases, the tracing and monitoring of contacts, and eventually more trajectories such as the automation of testing services as the pandemic progressed.
+Known to the Québec Ministry of Health as a digital health expert and collaborator for over 10 years, Akinox Solutions was asked to implement its digital health platform for the province of Quebec to support the identification and management of positive cases, the tracing and monitoring of contacts, and eventually more trajectories such as the automation of testing services as the pandemic progressed.
 Akinox gave the province the digital scalable solution that they needed to handle high case and contact volumes.
 Within four (4) days, this solution satisfied a first phase of response, which included daily monitoring.

 Akinox Pandemic Solution has now become a comprehensive and integrated case investigation/monitoring platform that supports the management of the pandemic across the province.
 By providing the data on sources of infection daily, Québec’s Government gained a responsive ability to quickly identify clusters, potential outbreaks as well as populations most at risks of developing a severe case of the disease.
 This also provided the Ministère de la Santé et des Services Sociaux access to a wide set of data to inform the development of trajectories as well as measures to put in place to curb the first and current wave.